Hackdromeda/BugBrowser/README.md

 #### 3. Context

 Alexa is a smart, conversational AI that, just like any human being, needs context in order to interpret speech and respond to a user query.
 Not only does Alexa require context, but it also needs to be able to remember session details that would help with routing requests to the correct destination.
 We implemented a system of context organization that would be able to determine the last intent a user was routed to and used it for page navigation between programs lists and program pages as well as news lists and news pages.

+For example, if a user asks for *"number one"* that could either mean a HackerOne program, a BugCrowd program, or a lesson number.
+Session-level attributes help us know what the user wants without forcing them to be more specific.

 What are the accomplishments your team is proud of?